normalday843812/engineering-portfolio/projects/safety-badge/project.md

 3. Yellow spray paint

 ## Designing
-First, we measured our original Punahou IDs.
-We inserted these measurements into a CAD program (Onshape).
-We added filets onto the edges to smooth it out, then imported the sketch into Adobe Illustrator for laser cutting the wood.
+First, I measured my original Punahou ID.
+I inserted these measurements into a CAD program (Onshape).
+I added filets onto the edges to smooth it out, then imported the sketch into Adobe Illustrator for laser cutting the wood.
 I also added a design of myself with a hand drawn image, my ID card number, "KRLL", "YELLOW", an image of a plane, and my ID card's barcode.

 # Sustainability practices
-The wood we used was primarily sourced from Home Depot and City Mill.
+The wood I used was primarily sourced from Home Depot and City Mill.